- 2 Bedrooms

 During your Stay

-- You could need instructions for a fireplace, Television or spa.
-Contact your home manager.
+- Ask questions.
+You may need guidance for a fireplace, Television or hot tub.
+Contact your property manager.
 They are there to assist.
-A phone call can save hours of trouble.
+A phone call can save several hours of trouble.

-- Please be considerate of the local community.
-More often than not, adjacent homes are filled by permanent locals.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.
+- Please remember to respect your nearby neighbors.
+Locals are likely to be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

-- Enjoy your stay!
-Ensure you protect the rental owner (and your stuff!) by keeping the rental secured while you are away, just like you would in your own home.
+- Make sure you protect the property owner (and your things!) by keeping the vacation home locked up when you are away, just like you would in your own home.

-- Make a point to walk through the rental home one last time and look for property damage.
-We advise walking through with the property manager wherever possible (this isn't always the case)..
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- Once everything is out, begin a walk-through of the property to make certain no damage occurred during your remain.
+We advise walking through with the rental manager whenever you can (often this isn't possible)..
+If the property manager is not available, make certain you take photos of the property to record its condition.

 - Folly Field Beach Park - 0.3 miles